epilot-dev/docs/docs/entities/entity-api.md

 [[API Docs](/api/entity/#tag/Relations)]

-The Relations API is a convenience API to manage relations between entities.
+The Relations API is a convenience API to manage relations between entities:

-Relations are stored as an attribute with a `$relation` property on the entity document.

 ```json
 // addRelations